 Flavoring extracts are typically made with vodka, bourbon or some other type of alcohol, but they can be made without alcohol.
 The alcohol flavor may not be desirable if you are adding it to a recipe that doesn't cook it out.
-It's just as easy to make your extracts without alcohol, and it is no more expensive.
-Here's what you do.
+Fortunately, it's just as easy to make your extracts without alcohol, and it is no more expensive.

 How to Make Alcohol-Free Extracts